Signed Into Law

 Which agencies enforce SB1137?

-SB1137 is enforced by Local Law Enforcement (Police/Sheriff), County/District Attorneys and Texas Health and Human Services Commission (Complaint referrals).
+SB1137 is enforced by County/District Attorneys, Local Law Enforcement (Police/Sheriff) and Texas Health and Human Services Commission (Complaint referrals).

 Q

-The compliance urgency for SB1137 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1137 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q